cmichaelgraham/aurelia-axel/quick-start.md

 If you don't alerady have it, grab yourself a copy of [Visual Studio - (free) Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs)

+We are going to be using `gulp` for various build steps (which will be `tasks` in a `gulpfile.js`).
+It is very convenient to be able to run these tasks from within Visual Studio.

+Luckily, the brilliant [Mads Kristensen](http://madskristensen.net/) is on the case and has provided (a separately installed) [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) which can display and run `gulp` tasks from within Visual Studio.

-You'll need this for developing the server-side code.
+You'll need Visual Studio for developing the server-side code.
 This is only one path for server-side code, of course.

 ### Prepare SQL Server